2011 Events

 Band members from Vermont and New Hampshire play rousing anthems using antique instruments.
 A large audience enjoyed the afternoon.

-(Photos from 2010's Summer Concert courtesy of GMPA Board member Dale Kjerulff)
+(Photos from 2010's Summer Concert courtesy of GMPA Board member Dale Kjerulff.

 Book Release!